w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 Courses based on this module should:

-* explain how people with disabilities use different screen sizes, screen configurations, breakpoints, and style sheets to identify, distinguish, and process content
+* explain how people with disabilities rely on designs that adapt to different screen sizes, configurations, and style sheets
-* explain accessibility requirements for user interface components that relate to color, layout, spacing, and position
+* explain accessibility requirements for user interfaces that can have customized colors, size, and spacing between components

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities identify and distinguish user interface components based on different features, such as color, layout, spacing, and position
+* explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
-* design user interfaces with headings, landmarks, text cues, patterns, and icons to supplement information conveyed through color
+* use headings, landmarks, text cues, patterns, and icons to supplement information conveyed through color
-* design user interfaces with adjustable font sizes and adequate spacing to support readability
+* design layouts that adapt to different font sizes and spacing set by the user in browser and operating system settings
-* design user interfaces with sufficient color contrast for text, images of text, and controls
+* design layouts with sufficient color contrast for text, images of text, and controls
-* design user interfaces with clear and distinguishable focus indicators, for example using borders, background color, and highlighting
+* design clear and distinguishable focus indicators, for example using borders, color, and highlighting
-* design user interfaces that support positioning different regions and user interface components where users expect them
+* position components where users expect them
 * identify related requirements for developers to apply the necessary semantics to user interface components

 {% include excol.html type="all" %}